-The Dr John Holt Scholarship for Animal Welfare

 The Dr John Holt Scholarship for Animal Welfare will provide the successful candidate with $6,000 per year for each year of the DVM program, a total of $24,000.

 Applications close on 30th September, 2014.
-For more information, or to apply, please contact Ms Veronica Boulton, Faculty Manager and Sub Dean Admissions.
+Download the Application Form (pdf).
+For more information, please contact Ms Veronica Boulton, Faculty Manager and Sub Dean Admissions.

 Contact: Ms Veronica Boulton